vijaidjearam/blog/_posts/2024-06-04-Fog-Client-unable-to install-CA-certificate-error.md

 After downloading the certificates, its installed the client maching which can be found in the certificate Manager (shortcut command : certmgr.msc)

 ![image](https://github.com/vijaidjearam/blog/assets/1507737/ac31b3ce-069a-4b5b-af69-c33a530e5a08)

+Resolution:

+- Try to check if you could ping to the server using the FQDN.
+- if ping fails add FQDN to the host file in "c:\windows\system32\drivers\etc"